OCB7D2D/OcbElectricityWireColors/README.md

-# OCB Electricity Wire Colors Mod - 7 Days to Die (V1.0 exp) Addon
+# OCB Electricity Wire Colors Mod - 7 Days to Die (V1.0) Addon

 This Mod changes the wire pulse color according to the power state.
 It makes it easier to see which part of your cable-mess is missing